mossmatters/HybPiper/README.md

 ---
 #Setup
 ##Install the dependencies.
-Normal installations are fine for most tools (see below for installation of Velvet), as long as they are in your $PATH.
+Normal installations are fine for most tools (see below for installation of Velvet), as long as they are in your `$PATH`.
-You can check the installation by executing the "readsfirst.py" script with the --check-depend flag.
+You can check the installation by executing the `readsfirst.py` script with the `--check-depend` flag.

-NOTE: Velvet must be compiled with the ability to handle k-mer values > 31.
+NOTE: Velvet must be compiled with the ability to handle k-mer values > 31:

 	make 'MAXKMERLENGTH=67'

 ###MACOSX installation notes